c252/shape-predictor/README.md

 # shape-predictor
-a tensorflow neural network to tell the difference between simple shapes
+a neural network to tell the difference between simple shapes